tinverse/tsm/README.md

 }
 ```

 So there you have it.
-Unfortunately, with tsm (this framework), it doesn't get any simpler than this.
-Trade-offs.
-We are not done yet.
 There is one more thing.
-How do you expect clients to interact with this state machine?
-There are two obvious choices.
+Clients can interact with this state machine in two ways - Synchronously and Asynchronously.

 ##### Single Threaded Execution Policy